 With this my journey through cinema and film adaptations began in earnest.
 Cinematic storytelling presents an opportunity.
 It is vivid and immediate.
 It has the capacity to provoke intellectual, emotional and physical responses: an elevated heart rate, a flinch, or a tear.
 It is sensual and immersive.
 And it feels real.

 Welcome to The Film Version.

-I share my ongoing film journey in the series Filmmaker Focus, taking a closer look at filmmakers and the stylistic techniques that bring their movies to life.
-And a new regular feature, The A-Z of Adaptations, investigates how filmmakers translate literary stories into cinematic ones, exploring their choices and breaking down important ideas and concepts.
+In The A-Z of Adaptations, I investigate how filmmakers translate literary stories into cinematic ones, exploring their choices and breaking down important ideas and concepts.

-But sometimes we make connections that were perhaps unintended by the filmmaker.
-Their work reminds us of an earlier film, or of ideas, themes or messages explored elsewhere in other stories in other art forms.
+Adaptation is the ultimate expression of intertextuality: a direct response to another art work.
+But sometimes we draw our own connections.
+A film or a novel reminds us of something that came before; of ideas, themes or messages explored in other stories in other art forms.
 Taken together these stories can communicate something bigger.
 These connections are explored in my new series, Companion Pieces.

 I hope that you enjoy your time here at The Film Version.
 I love hearing from my readers so please share your thoughts in the comments, I’m looking forward to starting a conversation with you.